 - Candidates shall not own or operate conferences or initiatives that compete with AST programs

 Members of the Executive and Board of Directors are expected to be actively engaged in the leadership of the AST including, but not limited to, the following:

 - Attending three in-person board meetings in North America per year (one held at CAST)

 - Involvement in the day to day operations

 3 slots are up for election this year.
 We’re excited about the infusion of energy and ideas!
 Nominations should be submitted through this Google Form by 12:00 p.m.
 GMT on Tuesday, July 7, 2020.

 We welcome questions for the candidates from any of our members.
 We will publish all serious questions, and choose a shorter list to submit to the candidates.
 To submit a question for the candidates, please use this Google Form.

 About Serving on the Board

+We would like to share our experience being on the board in order to help you make your decision about whether to run.
 Remember, running for the Board is a public service to your profession and your fellow testers.
 It requires dedication, sacrifice, and commitment.
 If you get elected, someone else will be turned away.
 Make sure that you are willing and able to serve.
 Read on for more.